KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Hotword2 by MMRIZE](https://github.com/MMRIZE/MMM-Hotword2)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-2. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. Information: There are updates for 5 dependencie(s):
-   - @electron/rebuild            ^3.6.0  →   ^3.7.1
-   - @picovoice/cobra-node        ^2.0.1  →   ^2.0.4
-   - @picovoice/porcupine-node    ^3.0.3  →   ^3.0.6
-   - @picovoice/pvrecorder-node   ^1.2.3  →   ^1.2.6
-   - dotenv                      ^16.4.5  →  ^16.4.7

 ### [MMM-Hover by dancj](https://github.com/dancj/MMM-Hover)